How small businesses should go about hiring freelancers

 Include the tasks and any particular industry or creative experience you're searching for.
 The more thorough your job description, the faster you find the ideal candidate.

-5. Sort the Applications Out
+5. Sort the applications out

 You're going to receive a downpour of applications, so be prepared.
 To get to the applicants you wish to consider, you should be able to sift out the unqualified quickly (sure, those who lack the necessary experience will still submit).